jp43/DockBox/README.md

 The Python Distutils are used to build and install MOBPred, so it is fairly simple to get things ready to go.
 Following are very simple instructions on how to proceed:

-1. First, make sure that you have NumPy, pandas.
+1. First, make sure that you have the NumPy and pandas modules.
 If not, get them from http://numpy.scipy.org/, http://pandas.pydata.org.
 Compile/install them.

-2. Make sure AmberTools is installed and that standard executables (e.g., sander, tleap,...)  are accessible through your PATH variable
+2. Make sure AmberTools is installed and that standard executables (e.g., sander, tleap,...)  are accessible through your PATH variable.
+For pharmamatrix users, see section *prerequisites*.

 3. From the main MOBPred distribution directory run this command (plus any extra flags, e.g., --prefix or --user to specify the installation directory):

     python setup.py install

 After installation, make sure that the folder bin inside your installation directory is included in your PATH.
-It contains the executable "lsdmap" that is used to compute LSDMap.
+It contains the executables *prepvs*, *rundock* and *runanlz* that are used for virtual screening preparation, docking and docking analysis, respectively.

 LigPrep
 -------